VDA5050/VDA5050/VDA5050_EN.md

 ### Disclaimer

-The following explanations serve as an indication for the execution of an interface for communication between mobile robots and the fleet control and one that is freely applicable to everyone and is non-binding.
+The following explanations serve as an indication for the execution of an interface for communication between mobile robots and a fleet control.
+It is meant to be freely applicable to everyone and is non-binding.
 Those who apply them shall ensure that they are applied properly in the specific case.

 They shall take into account the state of the art prevailing at the time of each issue.